ibm-cloud-docs/vmwaresolutions/uml/licensing_manage.md

 # Managing VMware product licenses
 {: #licensing_manage}

-After you registered VMware vCloud Usage Meter with IBM, you can add and assign license keys to various VMware product licenses.
+After you registered VMware vCloud Usage Meter with IBM, you can add and assign license keys to various VMware products.

 ## Adding license keys to VCF, vCenter Server, vSAN, and ESXi
 {: #licensing_manage-add-vcf}